1 9 7 7 (UK)

 8 x 50 minute episodes

-This BBC late-night series was imaginatively made by producer Pieter Rogers, stylishly performed by its guest stars, and evocatively introduced to viewers:
+This late-night BBC series was imaginatively made by producer Pieter Rogers, stylishly performed by its guest stars, and evocatively introduced to viewers:

 “During the final years of the last century,” a sonorous voice would announce beneath the opening credits, “there still stood a mansion in Limehouse to the east of London, known as The House on the River.
 Here men with bizarre tastes would meet once a month in order to terrify each other by means of true stories of horror and the supernatural.
-Those story-tellers who failed to impress the assembly were – it is said – never seen again.
+Those storytellers who failed to impress the assembly were – it is said – never seen again.
 Those who succeeded were permitted to join The Club of the Damned.”

-Jeremy Brett appeared as Mr Nightingale, a man haunted by a doppelganger who drives him to murder – but because his story was judged by the members to be the product of a deranged mind rather than a supernatural occurrence he suffered the ultimate punishment of The Club of the Damned.
+Jeremy Brett (pictured above left) appeared as Mr Nightingale, a man haunted by a doppelganger who drives him to murder – but because his story was judged by the members to be the product of a deranged mind rather than a supernatural occurrence he suffered the ultimate punishment of The Club of the Damned.

 Supernatural was the creation of Robert Muller, a German-born former journalist and theatre critic, whose interest in Gothic literature had been fired while working on some of the adaptations for the ITV anthology Mystery and Imagination.